versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Producer.md

 </div>

 <div markdown="1" class="note">
-The `codec` selection feature just works in modern browsers (it requires WebRTC Unified-Plan) and hance, mediasoup-client handlers such as `Chrome55` (Plan-B) do not enable this feature.
+The `codec` selection feature just works in modern browsers (it requires WebRTC Unified-Plan) and hence, mediasoup-client handlers such as `Chrome55` (Plan-B) do not enable this feature.
 </div>

 <div markdown="1" class="note">